bashbaugh/old-personal-site/_posts/2019-02-03-p2html5-js-game.md

 1. We will use the canvas to create the game graphics.
 2. We will create an `init` function that will run when the page loads, that will add a message to the canvas that says "Press Up To Start"
 3. We will detect key presses.
-The up arrow will trigger the start of the game, and the left and right arrow keys will trigger functions called `move_left` and `move_right` which will move the player to the left and right.
+The up arrow will trigger the start of the game, and the left and right arrow keys will trigger a function that moves the player left or right.
 4. We will create a game loop function that updates the game.
 5. The game loop function will move the colored dots down slightly each time it is run.
 5. It will also have a system to detect whether the player is over a colored dot, so that it can increment the score.